vkoli/vkoli.github.io/src/pages/experiences.md

 # Research Experience
 ## Research Assistant
 *NJIT's Intelligible Information Visualization Lab (NiiV)* &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;*May 2022 - Present*
-- Collaborated with research group to implement a visual analytic workflow for explainable ranking models
+- Collaborate with research group to analyze visual analytic workflows for understanding scientific communications
-- Designed explanatory informative visualizations using Observable and D3.js based on weekly feedback
+- Design explanatory informative visualization, specifically for explainable ranking models used in cases such as university admissions, based on visualization principles using Observable and D3.js
 - Aided in virtual interviews with experts in ranking models to showcase usability of the workflow

 ## Project Lead